raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

   //=> 512, performs only one multiplication
 ```

-But now, our function need have absolutely NO reference to the name of our memoized function.
-It doesn't know whether it's memoized or not.
+But now, our function need have absolutely NO reference to the name of our memoized function.[^aha] It doesn't know whether it's memoized or not.
 We can make that crystal clear by getting rid of almost every constant and representing the entire thing as an expression.
 First, given:

+[^aha]: In JavaScript, like almost all programming languages, we can bind values to names with paramaters, or with variable declarations, or with named functions.
+So having something like the M Combinator is optional, as we can choose to have a function refer to itself via a function name or variable binding.
+However, in Combinatory Logic and the Lambda calculus, there are no variable declarations or named functions.
+Therefore, recursive combinators are deeply important, as they are the only way to implement recursion.
+And since they don't have iteration either, recursion is the only way to do a lot of things we take for granted in JavaScript, like mapping lists.
+So recursive combinators are deeply important to the underlying building blocks of computer science.

 ```javascript
 const M = fn => (...args) => fn(fn, ...args);